espoirMur/my-blog-gastby/source/_posts/2021-10-17-how-i-break-up-with-pip-and-fall-in-love-with-poetry-my-new-girlfriend.md

-In my opinion, I think `poetry` outweigh `pip` in many aspects.
+In my opinion, I think `poetry` outweigh `pip`{:.language-clojure .highlihgt} in many aspects.
 It is like pip but on steroids

 In the following sections, I will guide you on how to migrate an existing project from pip to poetry.